Representation Stability for Configuration Spaces of Graphs

-Since we did not increase the number of edges visited by any other particle, we can repeat this for every $p$ and get a sum decomposition of $\sigma$ of the required form.
+Since we did not increase the number of edges outside of $\Star_3$ visited by any other particle, we can repeat this for every $x$ and get a sum decomposition of $C$ of the required form.

 Consequently, for each $N\ge n+3$ we can generate $H_1(\Conf_n(G_N))$ by cycles such that each one of them is supported in some subgraph $\Star_{n+3}\hookrightarrow G_N$.
 Therefore, the $\Int\Sigma_N$-span of the image of the map